ryanfiller/jekyll-portfolio/_portfolio/indie-memphis-postcards.markdown

 ## Working Within a Series

-Saturated colors were chosen as a refernece to the time period and inspiration images, but also to make sure they worked as a set with the other postcards being illustrated.
-In adition to sharing a bold, blueish color scheme, the series also shares a theme of anxiety – anxiety of emptyness, anxiety of the unknown, and anxiety of being misunderstood.
+Saturated colors were chosen as a reference to the time period and inspiration images, but also to make sure they worked as a set with the other postcards being illustrated.
+In addition to sharing a bold, blueish color scheme, the series also shares a theme of anxiety – anxiety of emptyness, anxiety of the unknown, and anxiety of being misunderstood.

 ![postcard series](/assets/images/portfolio/indie-memphis-postcards/postcard-series.png){:class="full"}